Greek Chicken Gyros

 Instructions

 - In a gallon size Ziploc bag, combine chicken, olive oil, lemon juice, garlic, oregano, thyme, paprika, 1 teaspoon salt and 1/2 teaspoon pepper.
-Marinate for at least 2 hours, turning the bag occasionally.
-Drain the chicken from the marinade, discarding the marinade.
+Marinate for at least 2 hours to overnight, turning the bag occasionally.
+Drain the chicken from the marinade.

 - Preheat grill to medium heat.
 Add chicken to grill, and cook, turning occasionally, until chicken is completely cooked through, reaching an internal temperature of 165 degrees F, about 8 minutes.

 - To serve, warm pitas on the grill, about 1-2 minutes per side.
-Halve pitas, and fill with chicken, romaine lettuce, tomatoes, red onion and tzatziki sauce.
+Halve pitas, and fill with chicken, lettuce, tomatoes, onion and tzatziki sauce.

 - Serve immediately.